jameshughes89/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

 Fetch and Instruction Register
 ==============================

+* Remember, RAM stores both instructions and data
+* Continuing the above example of loading data from RAM to register A
+* Although the control logic to perform this action was discussed above, the instruction must have first come from RAM

+    * The instruction would need to be *fetched* from RAM

+* In other words, before any control logic can be manipulated, the instruction must have been retrieved from RAM

+And the PC keeps track of where the next instruction to run is

 These instructions are stored in ram
 PC stores where in RAM we are
 So they must be retrieved from ram